gotcha/vimpdb/README.rst

 Port
 ----
-**vimpdb** communicates to VIM through a UDP socket.
+VIM communicates to **vimpdb** through a UDP socket.
 By default, the socket is opened on port 6666.

-If that socket is not available in your system, you can modify the ``port`` option to point to another available port.
+If that socket is not available in your system, you can specify an available port number in the ``port`` option.

 Backward Compatibility
 ----------------------

-Before version 4.0, configuration was done through environment variables.
+Before version 4.0, **vimpdb** was configured through environment variables.
 If you had a working configuration, you should have no problem.
 The values of ``VIMPDB_SERVERNAME`` and ``VIMPDB_VIMSCRIPT`` environment variables are setup in the RC file (``~/.vimpdbrc``).